luigirizzo/netmap/WINDOWS/README.txt

 For installation instructions see below

-When using netmap with Windows NICs, the name to be specified for the interface is the 'interface index' which you can show with the command
+When using netmap with Windows NICs, the name to use for the interface is

+	netmap:ethXX

+where XX is the 'interface index' that you can show with the command

 	netsh int ipv4 show interfaces

-which is the first number visible with the "route print" command
+(or many other ways)

 ------------ BRIEF DESCRIPTION ----------